The Olsen Gang Goes Crazy: Plot

 Meanwhile, Benny and Kjeld have realised how badly the economic situation is in the grocery store, running at a major deficit.
 The two gang members run away and try to find Egon.
 They appear in the cold storage's sewer in the exact moment the guard is on his way out.
 He hears the sound of the manhole cover, turns around and discover that one of the rooms is unlocked.
 The guards locks the room, with Egon still inside and he is now trapped in a freezingly cold storage room.
-Despite of it, he manages to get Benny and Kjeld's attention by knocking on the door, and they realise that he is locked inside the room.
+Despite this, he manages to get Benny and Kjeld's attention by knocking on the door, and they realise that he is locked inside the room.
 They are unaware however that the room he is trapped within is a cold room.
-Benny think of Dynamite-Harry, who can blow a hole in the wall on the other side of the cold room, and this time they have to dress up as men transporting beer.
+Benny thinks of Dynamite-Harry, who can blow a hole in the wall on the other side of the cold room, and this time they have to dress up as men transporting beer.
 They "loan" a beer van and bring Harry along by forcing him to sit at the back of the van, surrounded by thousands of filled beer bottles.
 Egon is saved.
 The temptation is too big for Harry at the back of the van, and he is soon in cloud nine, singing Danish psalms in drunkenness.

-Throughout the movie, the very storage where Egon was trapped has been under severe guard of the police, and after the police successfully storm the warehouse, the police encounters a big problem - the safe.
+Throughout the film, the very storage where Egon was trapped has been under severe guard of the police, and after the police successfully storm the warehouse, the police encounters a big problem - the safe.
 They can't open it, not even with the help of the country's best specialists.
 The detective instantly thinks of Egon Olsen.
 Having been escaped, he has brought home to Kjeld and Yvonne, where they have warmed him up.
 Then the gang panics when the police appears, wanting to speak to Egon Olsen, and they throw the suitcase containing the money into a garbage container, which ends up being brought to a CHP, where the money is blown up.
 The black powder shown when the money blows up indicates that the money in the suitcase were dirty money.

 With the help of a cabinet number hidden in his hat, Egon manages to open the safe, and is applauded by the officers, and the detective hands Egon 500 kroner of his own wallet to show his gratitude.
 The detective is shocked to find out that the safe is empty.